 Considerations for Buying a New or Used Car

-One of the biggest decisions around purchasing a vehicle is whether to go new or used.
+One of the biggest decisions around purchasing a vehicle is whether to buy a new or used car.
 Buying used will save you money up front, but buying new has several advantages, as well.
 Let’s get this out of the way first: there is no right answer.
 Once you review your needs and your budget, the right answer for you will be obvious.

 New Cars Will Have Lower Financing Rates

 The interest you pay every month certainly adds to the overall cost, and value, in owning a car.
 Even a small difference in the rate can save you money.
 And new cars offer lower interest rates overall.
 Additionally, dealers and manufacturers often offer cash rebates and incentives to buy new.
-Used vehicles offer slightly more of a risk for lenders and interest rates are usually higher as a result.
+Used car values may be high, but offer slightly more of a risk for lenders and used car loan rates are usually higher as a result.
+Used car financing may be higher, but it’s offset by the depreciation of the previously-owned vehicle.

 New Cars Depreciate More Quickly